|

 |||

-To readers of E. M. Forster, its a 1908 novel.
-To arthouse moviegoers, its the 1985 Merchant-Ivory film based on that novel.
-To Disney Vacation Club (DVC) members, its what they want—and expect—when staying at a DVC resort.
-I first published a smaller version of this photo essay 17 months ago.
-My update today adds seven additional views at three additional resorts, including one resort thats nowhere near Walt Disney World.
-Most of these photos are from villas that Ive occupied.
+To readers of E. M. Forster, it’s a 1908 novel.
+To arthouse moviegoers, it’s the 1985 Merchant-Ivory film based on that novel.
+To Disney Vacation Club (DVC) members, it’s what they want—and expect—when staying at a DVC resort.
+Most of these photos are from villas that I’ve occupied.
 While no two villas at any resort have exactly the same view, these photos are examples of what you might get if you stay at a DVC resort.
-By the way, in the context of this article, a villa is not a luxurious country residence high on hill somewhere; its a term that timeshare developers use because it sounds better than small apartment.
+By the way, in the context of this article, a villa is not a luxurious country residence high on a hill somewhere; it’s a term that timeshare developers use because it sounds better than small apartment.
+I originally published a much smaller version of this photo essay in February 2009. , Curator of Yesterland, October 16, 2015 |

 ||||

-Disneys Old Key West Resort | ||||
+Disney’s Old Key West Resort | ||||

 ![]() Villa 2624 2 bedrooms August 2004 |